imarc/craft-marketoform/README.md

         composer require imarc/craft-marketoform

-4. In the Control Panel, go to Settings → Plugins and click the “Install” button for AdminCss.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Marketo Form.

 5. In your config folder create a file called `marketoform.php` and put the following information in it, filling in your own values